sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 Both of these methods create a new object with the same properties as the original object.
 However, if the original object had properties that referenced other objects or arrays, the new object will reference the same objects/arrays as the original object.

-### 150. What is deep copy ?
+### Question 150.
+What is deep copy ?
 How to perform deep copy of an object?

 In JavaScript, a deep copy refers to creating a new object or array with all of its nested values also copied instead of just copying the references to them.